Having to add/change a Favicon, or Site icon, is an important branding element every WordPress website user should consider.

 With several pages opened at a time, your site title will be blocked from the view of a web user.
 In such a situation, your site will very likely get lost in the eye of the web user if it uses a generic favicon.

-There are many other significant roles Favicons play, as you will get to find out shortly in this article.
-Additionally, you will get to learn how to create and upload your Favicon to your site.
+There are many other significant roles Favicons play as you will get to find out shortly in this article.
+Additionally, you will get to learn how to create/change and also upload your Favicon to your WordPress site.

 In this article: